Azure-Samples/communication-services-virtual-visits-js/e2e-tests/README.md

 - If the PR has any UI changes, adding a 'ui change' label is necessary to make sure that the tests are run against the updated UI screenshots
   For more information about playwright snapshot testing, see the official [Playwright Documentation](https://playwright.dev/docs/test-snapshots).

-- Once the 'ui change' label is added, the update snapshot workflow will be triggerd and if any UI changes are found and if the snapshots has to be updated, the workflow will push a commit to your PR with the updated snapshots.
+- Once the 'ui change' label is added, the update snapshot workflow will be triggerd.
+If any UI changes are found and if the snapshots has to be updated, the workflow will push a commit to your PR with the updated snapshots.

 ## Folder structure